Australian government under pressure to hold submarine tender after eyeing Japan deal

 EUROPEANS EYE AN OPENING

-Australia says it is mulling several options for the submarine program, including building the vessels at home or overseas, and will make a final decision in a broad defense review expected early next year.
+Australia says it is mulling several options for the submarine programme, including building the vessels at home or overseas, and will make a final decision in a broad defence review expected early next year.

 Defence Minister David Johnston said last month there was no time for an open tender, and that Australia faced a "capability gap" if it did not get new submarines in the water quickly.

-Abbott had previously pledged the submarines would be built in South Australia, where unemployment exceeds the national average, but his government began back-pedaling in July, signaling cost and schedule were paramount.
+Abbott had previously pledged the submarines would be built in South Australia, where unemployment exceeds the national average, but his government began back-pedalling in July, signalling cost and schedule were paramount.

 That shift coincided with a flurry of ministerial exchanges with Japan and an agreement on military equipment and technology transfers.